akimdavidov671/user-demographics-prediction-movielens/README.md

 The dataset is publicly available and can be downloaded from: https://grouplens.org/datasets/movielens/1m/

-Due to licensing and size considerations, the dataset is not included in this repository.

 ### Data Exploration

 Basic exploration of the dataset reveals several important characteristics that influence model performance.